Behind the Net by Stephanie Archer

 • Language: English

 Behind the Net marks the beginning of Stephanie Archer’s compelling Vancouver Storm series, introducing readers to the world of professional hockey through the lens of a love story that’s as much about personal growth as it is about romance.
-As the first installment in what promises to be an engaging series (with The Fake Out, The Wingman and Gloves Off to follow), this novel sets a strong foundation while maintaining its ability to stand confidently on its own.
+As the first installment in what promises to be an engaging series (with The Fake Out, The Wingman and Gloves Off & The Wild Card to follow), this novel sets a strong foundation while maintaining its ability to stand confidently on its own.

 Story Synopsis